SuzanneNL/clouds-memory-game/README.md

 ## INTRODUCTION
 As a memory game, this game can be played by people who want to test their memory, but it is specifically aimed at cloud enthusiasts.
 A user can test his memory by matching two identical images of clouds.
 Or he can test his knowledge of cloud names by matching a cloud image to a card with its corresponding cloud name.
-This website can be viewed on pc monitors, laptops, tablets and mobile devices.
+This was website was built using HTML, CSS and Javascript (VanillaJS, no jQuery).
+It can be viewed on pc monitors, laptops, tablets and mobile devices.
 It is hosted on GitHub Pages and can be viewed [here](https://suzannenl.github.io/clouds-memory-game/).

 ## Table of contents
 - [**UX**](#UX)